xrootms/aws-3tier-terraform/README.md

 ## ⚙️ **Role & Responsibilities**

-- Designed and implemented a highly available 3-tier architecture on AWS using Terraform modules.
+- Setup and managed a highly available 3-tier architecture on AWS using Terraform modules.
 - Configured Jenkins pipelines for automated build, test, and deployment processes.
 - **Containerized** the web and app layers using **Docker** and deployed them on **EC2 instances**.
 - Used Ansible for configuration management, Set up **Nginx** as a reverse proxy and load balancer.